Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Details for training word embedding using SMT

 \section{Details for training word embedding using SMT}

 {\bf Dataset.} We use WikiText-103 corpus \cite{merity2017wikitext} to train SMT word embedding, which contains around 103 million tokens.
-For the tokenizer, we use ``Basic English Tokenizer'' from torchtext, which uses minimal text normalization.
+We use ``Basic English Tokenizer'' from torchtext, which uses minimal text normalization for the tokenizer.
 We tokenize and lowercase the WikiText-103 corpus, building a vocabulary using the top 33,474 words with the highest frequency.
 Notice that this dataset is significantly smaller than the Wikipedia dump used to train GLoVe in the original paper \cite{pennington2014glove}.
 Wikipedia is also highly biased toward technical subjects, which is reflected in our word embedding.

-{\bf SMT training.} First, we choose the sparse extraction function $f$ to be the one-hot encoding.
-Each token in the text corpus is considered a data point $x_i$; it is first transformed into a one-hot vector by $f$, then encoded to be close to its neighbor via spectral embedding.
+{\bf SMT training.} First, we choose the one-hot encoding as the sparse extraction function $f$.
+Each token in the text corpus is considered a data point $\vec{x_i}$; it is first transformed into a one-hot vector by $f$, then encoded to be close to its neighbor via spectral embedding.
 In order to perform spectral embedding, we need to define the neighbor(context) for each word in Optimization~\ref{opt:smt_similarity}.
-In this case, each word's neighbor(context) is its previous eight words and the next eight words.
+In this case, each word's neighbor(context) is its previous four words and the next four words.
 We can then calculate $ADD^TA^T$, $V$, and solve Optimization~\ref{opt:smt_similarity} for $P$.
 The representation of each word in the vocabulary is simply each column of P. This is because $f$ is one-hot encoding, for each word $\vec{x_i}$, we have $\vec{\beta_i} = Pf(\vec{x_i}) = P {\bf e_i} = \vec{P_i}$.